lucianoalessi/Calculadora/README.md

 1. Performs the desired mathematical operation followed by the equal sign '='.
 2. To clear the screen press the 'clear' button.

+#### Libraries

+The extra library that I use is mathjs: https://mathjs.org/index.html

 #### Installation

 	git clone https://github.com/lucianoalessi/Calculadora.git